An Almost Perfect Affair: Production

 Principal photography began in August 1978, continuing through to the following month.
 The film was shot under the working title of Cannes Game (a pun: "Cannes" is frequently mispronounced by Americans as "con") on location in Nice, Cannes, and the Côte d'Azur.
-Ritchie was able to include in his sets several posters and signage for films that had been advertised during the 1978 Festival – including, for example, Revenge of the Pink Panther and The Shout – having made arrangements with the owners to buy such material at the time and keep it in storage until production commenced.
-(He recalled years later that when posters had been put up at the Festival advertising "Shoot Me Before I Kill Again", the fictitious movie at the heart of the film's story, many producers "popped up to try to invest" in it in the seeming belief that it was real.)
+Ritchie was able to include in his sets several posters and signage for films that had been advertised during the 1978 Cannes Film Festival – including, for example, Revenge of the Pink Panther and The Shout – having made arrangements with the owners to buy such material at the time and keep it in storage until production commenced.
+(He recalled years later that when posters had been put up at the Festival advertising Shoot Me Before I Kill Again, the fictitious movie at the heart of the film's story, many producers "popped up to try to invest" in it in the seeming belief that it was real.)
 The production crew, including veteran cinematographer Henri Decaë and art director Willy Holt, were based in France; as Ritchie could not speak French, he had to resort to using sign language instead.
 Communication issues did not abate there, however, as Ritchie had to hire a dialogue coach so that Vitti (starring in her first Anglophone production since Modesty Blaise thirteen years earlier) could improve her command of English; he later reported that there were "still times one had to strain to understand her."